Configure Email Delivery - Update MX records

 - Ensure that you have turned off 'Local email delivery' in the web host and DNS host settings

 - If your DNS provider does not allow you to specify server priorities, you need to make sure that mx.zoho.com is the record with lower priority value, to receive emails without any errors.

 If you are unable to receive specific emails, check whether the email server that sends emails, does not relay to Zoho Mail, or only to your domain account.
 In some cases, if you have set up local email delivery settings in your previous host, the emails sent from your previous email server will be delivered internally, and will not be delivered to your Zoho mail accounts.

 When you switch from the previous email service provider, you need to update the Incoming and Outgoing Email server settings for email clients such as Outlook/ Thunderbird/ iPhone/ Android mobile devices, as per the recommended Zoho Server names and ports.

 When you use 'Contact us' forms or 'Webforms' from a website, the Submit option is typically used to send emails.
 These emails are triggered from your Website Hosting Provider (Web Host).
 In most cases, the website's domain name matches the domain name in the email address they are sent from.
 Ex: www.yourdomain.com/contact.html page will submit the details to firstname.lastname@example.org.

 In this case, the Web Host or email server which triggers an email wrongly assumes that the emails should be delivered locally because the domain name is the same.
 To fix this, open the WebHost settings and choose the Remote Email server option to denote that these emails should be delivered externally.
 You'll need to check for any Local Email Delivery configuration and switch off the WebHost's local setting.
+In case you need further support regarding this, contact your respective DNS provider.
 This will ensure that emails from webforms reach the Zoho Mail servers and are delivered to the correct email accounts.